 Hi!
-I am a senior CS and applied math double major at UC Berkeley.
-Currently, I am working on 3D human-related computer vision research with Prof. Angjoo Kanazawa.
-My interest is at the interesection of vision and graphics.
-Recently, I am particularly interested in volume rendering both applied to photogrammetry and as an alternative to polygons and physically-based rendering.
+I am a undergrad senior at UC Berkeley studying CS and applied math.
+Currently, I am working on 3D computer vision research with Prof. Angjoo Kanazawa.
+My interest is at the intersection of vision and graphics.
+Recently, I am particularly interested in volume rendering and neural representations.

 Over the past few years I have explored several distinct areas of computer science.
 Last spring, I tried my hands on some problems in complexity theory, specifically in query complexity, advised by Prof. Avishay Tal.
 Please check out this table.
 Before that, I worked on some human and hand pose tracking at the FHL Vive Center and anomaly detection models for SETI.

 Prior to Berkeley, I lived in Vancouver, Canada for many years.
 I was born in Zhejiang province, China.

 Fall 2020- | Undergraduate Researcher, Kanazawa AI Research @ BAIR